yodobrin/BlobInsight/README.md

 ## Conclusion

-Each storage account will have its own usage patterns, and therefore the policies will be different.
-The process described in this document and with the provided Databricks notebook, will allow you to better understand the access patterns and create policies that are based on actual usage patterns.
-Both this readme and the notebook are provided as is and as a baseline for further analytics or other research.
+Every storage account has its own way of being used, so policies will differ.
+This guide, along with the Databricks notebook, helps you get a grip on how your storage is accessed and lets you set policies based on real use.
+Just a heads-up: we're providing this guide and the notebook 'as is' — they're a starting point for deeper analysis or other work you might want to do.

+### Additional thoughts

+- The current blob lifecycle policies do not support size-based criteria.
+If your blobs vary significantly in size, this can impact potential savings.
+For instance, if blobs have similar access patterns but differ in size, it might be more efficient to use a single large blob container with distinct policies, rather than applying the same policy to smaller-sized blobs.